LHarveyDev/homes-for-hounds/README.md

 ### Content

-- All content was written by the developer.
+- Some content on the home page was taken from [here](https://www.greyhoundtrust.org.uk/home-a-greyhound/all-about-greyhounds) All other content was written by the developer.

 - Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)